rust-lang/rust/src/doc/trpl/iterators.md

 ## Iterator adapters

-"Iterator adapters" take an iterator and modify it somehow, producing a new iterator.
+*Iterator adapters* take an iterator and modify it somehow, producing a new iterator.
 The simplest one is called `map`:

 ```{rust,ignore}